brains-and-beards/mimic-docs/advanced/project-importing.md

 ![Imported Project Menu](../Images/imported_project_menu.png 'Imported Project Menu')

-settingsand clicking on it you will find all endpoints set on the JSON file:
+and clicking on it you will find all endpoints set on the JSON file:

 ![Imported Project](../Images/imported_project.png 'Imported Project')